 What are the causes of meningiomas?

-According to current knowledge, ionizing radiation is the greatest risk factor for the development of meningiomas.
-Individuals who have been exposed to a particularly high dose of radiation have a significantly increased risk of developing meningioma.
-These are, for example, atomic bomb survivors (with a 6- to 10-fold increased risk) or patients after radiation therapy in the head and neck area.
-Patients with the hereditary disease neurofibromatosis type 2 also tend to develop meningiomas.
+Ionizing radiation is currently considered the most significant known risk factor for the development of meningiomas.
+People who have been exposed to high doses of radiation have a significantly increased risk of developing a meningioma over the course of their lives.
+This includes, for example, survivors of the atomic bombings, who have been reported to have a 6- to 10-fold increased risk, as well as patients who have undergone radiation therapy to the head and neck.

 Frequency and risk factors